 Attending a council meeting

 While the idea of attending may seem daunting at first, Council meetings are a great way to learn first-hand how local decisions are made, and are probably more interesting than you might expect!
-This Council makes its decisions in public and is committed to community engagement and therefore warmly invites members of the public and the press to attend meetings and contribute within the Public Session at the start of its meetings.
-It’s important to note that a Council meeting is not a public meeting but Buckingham Town Council has always welcomed the opportunity to listen to residents and address their concerns.
+This Council makes its decisions in public and is committed to community engagement and therefore warmly invites members of the public and the press to attend meetings.
+Our meetings are now also live streamed via YouTube.

 Interested in becoming a councillor?

-Elections take place every four years; the next election is May 2020.
+Elections, usually, take place every four years.
 The timescales, advertising and process of elections is governed by a statutory procedure.
 All candidates have to be proposed and seconded by electors of the parish.

 With a few exceptions you can be a Councillor if you are: